saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--proxy-localhost`
 <p><small>| OPTIONAL | BOOLEAN |</small></p>

 __Description__: Setting this to `true` supports proxying upstream requests to localhost.
-This includes the case where an upstream proxy is hosted on localhost, see [Set Up with Additional Proxies](/secure-connections/sauce-connect/setup-configuration/additional-proxies).
+This includes scenarios where an [upstream proxy is hosted on localhost](/secure-connections/sauce-connect/setup-configuration/additional-proxies).
 By default, it is `false`. <br/>
 __Enviroment variable__: `SAUCE_PROXY_LOCALHOST`<br/>
 __Shorthand__: n/a